 Field Museum

-There’s so many good museums in Chicago, that I have to keep going.
+There’s so many good museums in Chicago, that I have to add another to this list of things to do in Chicago.
 The Field Museum is another top sight in Chicago and features an impressive collection of natural history.
 From dinosaur bones to precious gems, and everything in between, this museum has a little bit of everything.

 Admittedly I have not been to the Field Museum (yet!).
-However, one of my best friends spent a summer interning at the Field Museum and highly recommends it.
+However, one of my best friends spent a summer interning at the Field Museum and highly recommends it for those with an interest in natural history.

 Navy Pier